 Day 5: Grants to Cuba, plus...
 (Section 6 and part of Section 7)

 Every day’s ride is better than the one before.
 Seems impossible but it’s true.
 Today’s ride from Grants to Cuba was fantastic.
 The entire thing was just perfect.
 Didn’t want it to end.

 I know Section 6 is described as desolate—and I do like desolate places—but I ran into two bicyclists and some State wildlife guys right in the middle.
 And I’ve been chasing another rider—it looks like he’s a day ahead of me.

 About the sand: I really didn’t see much deep stuff at all, and that was usually in the arroyos.
 Most of the sand I encountered was on the last 1/3 of that section and it was only in patches...and most of that on BLM 1102.

 I would turn around and ride that section again!

 Stopped to gas up and eat in Cuba.
 OK, on to Section 7.

 Rode 50 miles out of Cuba toward Antonito and found a nice hidden spot to camp in the Santa Fe Nat’l Forest at 7,800’.
 Boy, it’s pretty up here.

-Settling in with a dinner of Red Vines and Jack.
+Settling in with a dinner of Red Vines licorice and Jack Daniels.
 Gonna have to polish it all off as this is bear country.